B-metric spaces, fixed points and Lipschitz functions: Fixed points in b-metric spaces

-\begin{theo} Let $(X,d)$ be a complete b-metric space, where $d$ satisfies the $s$-relaxed triangle inequality and let $\vphi:\Real_+\to\Real_+$ be a function satisfying the conditions (a) -- (c) from \eqref{def.phi}.
+\begin{theo} Let $(X,d)$ be a complete b-metric space, where $d$ satisfies the $s$-relaxed triangle inequality and let $\vphi:\Real_+\to\Real_+$ be a function satisfying the conditions (a), (b) from \eqref{def.phi}.
 Then every mapping $f:X\to X$ satisfying the inequality